project-ncl/bacon/guide/experimental.md

         "svn.example.com/foo-bar": "https://git.example.com/foo/bar.git" # "https://svn.example.com/foo-bar/branch" -> "https://git.example.com/foo/bar.git"
     failGeneratedBuildScript: true # When generating new or copying and changing existing build config, will part to build script to make sure the build fails
     # This can be helpful to make sure the configs are manually reviewed
+    allowDeprecatedEnvironments: false # If true, uses systemImageId to specify environment (to force use of specific environment) when the enviornment defined by environmentName would not be found because it was deprecated.
     pigTemplate: # Template of the PiG build-config.yaml to use
         product:
             name: Autobuild Example